Learn how to streamline your translation workflow -

 • you want to try different layout choices

-Open the Page Panel to see/create/delete master pages.
+Open the Page Panel to see/create/delete parent pages.

 1. Click on Window > Pages.